dysinger/kh6e.org/content/test/next.md

 An Amateur Radio License Exam session will be administered by Volunteer Examiners on Kaua`i every three months.
-The date of the next Study Session and License Exam will be Monday, Jan 19, 2015.
+The date of the next Study Session and License Exam will be Saturday, Mar 21, 2015.

-The test will be held at the Kapaa Library.
+The test will be held in the KIUC meeting room.

-Kapaa Library

-4-1464 Kuhio Highway
+Kaua'i Island Utility Cooperative

+4463 Pahe'e Street, Suite 1

-Kapaa, HI 96746
+Lihu'e, HI 96766-2000

+There is a marker on our <a href="{{relative to 'map.html'}}">interactive map page</a>.

 There will be a Study Session at 8:00am followed by a test held at 3:00pm sharp.
 Study material for Technician and General amateur class